crispwaters/obj-ledger/README.md

 ### Class Functions

 * `setProperty(ledger, property, value)` => Allows a new property to be tracked by the ledger.
-If an existing property is passed, this function will do nothing
+If an existing property is passed, the value of the property will be updated
 * `deleteProperty(ledger, property)` => Deletes a property from the underlying object.
 This property will not be included when `.final` is invoked